TBR-Development/BackRoomCogs/README.md

 # BackRoomCogs
-A collection of cogs for RedBot v3
+A collection of cogs for Red-DiscordBot

 ## Installation
 For these instructions `[p]` represents the bot prefix and `[cog]` represents the name of the desired cog.